 Born and raised in Massachusetts, Conor spent his academic years studying environmental science at the University of Massachusetts Lowell before eventually taking a seasonal position with the Student Conservation Association in Anchorage, Alaska.
 Working as a crew leader on a trail construction team allowed Conor to hone his trail construction skills and become an integral part of the hands on conservation movement.
 After Alaska, Conor moved to Philadelphia where he was contracted by Google and Philadelphia Parks and Recreation to lead Google’s largest city Trekker Project.
 Upon completion, Conor moved back to his home state and joined Wildlands Trust as the stewardship program coordinator.
 It is here that Conor uses his trail design and construction experience as well as his GIS background to help communities develop healthy and sustainable trail systems in the ongoing effort of open space conservation.

-Wendy previously worked in the Assessor’s office in Plympton for four years, giving her an understanding of many aspects of land value and conservation restrictions.
-Previously Wendy had a career in science documentary production working on PBS specials for Audubon and Scientific American Frontiers.
-Wendy graduated from Skidmore College with a degree in government.
-She is a transplant to the South Shore area, raising her family in Duxbury.
+In addition to her role as Office Manager, Wendy works as an Assessor for the Town of Plympton and has an understanding of many aspects of land value and conservation restrictions.
+Previously, she had a career in science documentary production working on PBS specials for Audubon and Scientific American Frontiers.
+Wendy graduated from Skidmore College with a degree in Government.
+She is a transplant to the South Shore area raising her family in Duxbury.

 Land Stewardship Coordinator ('17-'18)